rayprogramming/copilot-os/docs/guides/index.md

 # Guides

-Learn how to use, develop, and extend Copilot Agent Chain with our comprehensive guides.
+Learn how to use, develop, and extend CoPilot OS with our comprehensive guides.